-- 1) define the nature and extent of contamination in soil, surface water, groundwater and any other parts of the environment that may be affected; - 2) identify the source(s) of the contamination;

-- assess the impact of the contamination on public health and the environment; and - 4) provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.
+- 1) Define the nature and extent of contamination in soil, surface water, groundwater and any other parts of the environment that may be affected; - 2) Identify the source(s) of the contamination; - 3) Assess the impact of the contamination on public health and the environment; and - 4) Provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.

-The Applicant has submitted a draft "Remedial Investigation Work Plan" to NYSDEC for review and approval.
-NYSDEC has made the plan available to the public.
+The Applicant submits a draft "Remedial Investigation Work Plan" to NYSDEC for review and approval.
+NYSDEC makes the draft plan available to the public review during a 30-day public comment period.